-The research indicates to several policy implications.
-First, it might indicate the importance of regulatory institutions and effective implementations of those as well as independent certification mechanisms.
-Several claims done by branding and packing institutions in Bihar are clearly false, i.e. claims are made about export quality while no export quality grades exist; claims are made about approval by research organizations while no such approvals exist; claims are made by the largest branding company on backward linkages while few of such backward linkages exist in practice.
-The lack of a consumer protection body or any effective regulations in this area leads thus to mis-information of consumers.
+Fifth, the results indicate the importance of independent certification mechanisms for consumer protection.
+Several claims done by some of the low-price as well as high-price brands in Bihar are clearly false, i.e. claims are made about export quality while no export quality grades exist; claims are made about approval by research organizations while no such approvals exist; claims are made by the largest branding company on backward linkages while few of such backward linkages exist in practice.
+The lack of an effective consumer protection body leads thus to misinformation of consumers.

-Second, there are major differences with branding practices in other sectors and countries.
-13 No information on the manufacturers is available on the packing of the branding companies implying that companies are not accountable for their products given consumers can not trace back deficient products in the case of defaults.
-We also find that the quality of branded products, especially for the low-cost brands, is often lower than loose products in these transitional markets.
+Sixth, there are major differences with branding practices in other sectors and countries.15 No information on the manufacturers is available on the packing of the branding companies implying that companies are not accountable for their products given consumers can not trace back deficient products in the case of defaults.
+We also find that the quality of branded products, especially for the low-price brands, is often lower than loose products in these transitional markets.
 In contrast with regular branding practices, a significant number of brands thus try to hide bad quality inside.
-Brands in this setting in India thus seemingly have little function except the packing function and signal little credible information to the consumer on other characteristics of the product.
+Brands in this setting in India thus seemingly have little function except the packing function and signal little credible information to the consumer on the characteristics of the product.
 While there is little role for the public sector on this, it seems possible that most of these branding practices might disappear over time as consumers become more demanding and informed.